AikidoSec/firewall-node/docs/esbuild.md

 Note: Zen runs only on the server side, it does not run in the browser.

+Note: If `bundle` is set to `false` in the esbuild configuration, Zen will work without any additional configuration.

 Zen works by intercepting `require()` calls that a Node.js application makes when loading modules.
 This includes modules that are built-in to Node.js, like the `fs` module for accessing the filesystem, as well as modules installed from the NPM registry, like the `pg` database module.

 Bundlers crawl all of the `require()` calls that an application makes to files on disk.
 It replaces the `require()` calls with custom code and combines all the resulting JavaScript into one "bundled" file.
 When a built-in module is loaded, such as `require('fs')`, that call can then remain the same in the resulting bundle.